 - When you have successfully configured the gateway, a message at the top of the Status page should indicate the gateway is online and ready to use.

 - Log into Power BI.
-Navigate to the gear icon in the top right and select Manage gateways
+Navigate to the gear icon in the top right and select Manage connections and gateways

-- Select the checkboxnext to the setting Allow user's custom data connectors to refresh through this gateway cluster and select Apply.
+- Select the checkboxnext to the setting Allow user's custom data connectors to refresh through this gateway cluster and select Save.

-- Set up the new DataSource by filling out the following information:
+- Set up the new DataSource connection by filling out the following information:

-- Gateway Cluster Name: Name your gateway cluster
+- Gateway Cluster Name: Select the on-premises data gateway from step 2

-Once you have entered in the information, select Apply
+Once you have entered the information, select Create

-- Next, apply the Data Source to the dataset for your report.
-Navigate back to your report, Workspaces > The workplace you selected for your report* > Menu of the dataset > Select Settings
+- Close the connection window.
+Navigate to your report's dataset, Workspaces > The workplace you selected for your report* > Menu of the dataset > Select Settings

-- Navigate to the Gateway Connection drop-down section and map the correct gateway to the Data Source created in Step 4.
+- Navigate to the Gateway and Cloud Connections drop-down section and map the correct gateway to the Data Source created in Step 8.
 Then, click Apply.

-- Once the gateway is connected and mapped to your Data Source, a schedule can be set for the gateway to keep the report refreshed.
+- Once the gateway is connected and mapped to your Data Source, a schedule can be set to keep the report refreshed.

 While in the settings for the dataset, open the Scheduled refresh section.
 Here you can enable and configure the frequency and time of the refresh.
 Select Apply when finished to save your changes.

-- You can test if the connector is set up successfully by going back to Workspaces > Your workspace.
+- You can test if the connector is set up successfully by returning to Workspaces > Your workspace.
 Select Refresh now on the dataset to trigger the gateway to run through connecting and refreshing the dataset.